peterfarrar/principles-of-management-notes/notes_ch_11.md

 HR's primary responcibilites are in managing the employee life cycle, from recruiting, hiring, onboarding, developing, reviewing, compensating, promoting, terminating.

-1. How has the function of human resource management evolved over they ears?
+1. How has the function of human resource management evolved over the years?
 HR has become more sophisticated over time.
 Originally an administrative role, HR is now integrated with company strategy internally and externally.

 2. In what way do you usually interact with human resources?
 Initial calls when starting the interview process. orientation, layoffs.

-## 11.2 Human Resource Mnagement and Compliance
+## 11.2 Human Resource Mangement and Compliance
 How does the human resources compliance role of HR add value to an organization?

 The _Age Discrimination in Employment Act_ protects people over fourty from age discrimination.
 This covers all employment terms, such as hiring, firing, salary, etc.